PRigter/YelpCamp-App/readme.md

 #YelpCamp App
-Based on "The Web Developer Bootcamp - By Colt Steele"
+Based on "The Web Developer Bootcamp" Udemy Course By Colt Steele

 * Add Landing Page
 * Add Campgrounds Page that lists all campgrounds